nikolayo/niographs/README.md

-**This project is discontinued because it was merget into [JgraphT](https://github.com/jgrapht/jgrapht)**.
+**This project is discontinued because it was merged into [JgraphT](https://github.com/jgrapht/jgrapht)**.